qpmnguyen/infant_metabolome_microbiome/README.md

-# Reproducible Analyses for manuscript "Healthy Infant Metabolomes are Robust to Normal Variations in Microbiome"
+# Reproducible Analyses for manuscript "Infant Gut Metabolome is Robust to Stochastic Variations in the Microbiome"

 This repository hosts reproducible workflow for analyses represented in the manuscript "Healthy Infant Metabolomes are Robust to Normal Variations in Microbiome" by Nguyen et al. 2019.